mecaneer23/Bin-snake/README.md

 ## Running
 The easiest way to run a Bin-snake file is with a compiler.
 Note: a Bin-snake file must use the (.bs) file extension.
-In this repo, I have provided two similar Bin-snake compilers:
+In this repo, I have provided two similar Bin-snake compilers (see below).
+If you are on a Windows computer, you can also use the latest executable file, which can be found under [Releases].
 ```
   compile.py
   compile.js